edgraham/GhostKoalaParser/README.md

 {:.notice}
 GhostKOALA does have an upload limit of 300MB.
 If your anvi'o database is rather large and you find that your `protein-sequences.fa` file is larger than that you can split the file and append the GhostKOALA outputs after this step.

-Before we run GhostKOALA we need to make a few modifications to our 'protein-sequences.fa' file.
-The parser that GhostKOALA uses for fasta sequences appears to have an unfriendly relationship with sequence id's that begin with a number.
-An example is shown below:
+Next before we run GhostKOALA we need to make a few modifications to our 'protein-sequences.fa' file.
+The parser that GhostKOALA uses for fasta sequences appears to have an unfriendly relationship with sequence id's that begin with a number and will send you angry error messages if you try and submit the file directly exported from anvi'o which looks like the one below:

 ```
 >0
 MAEYQNIFTQVQVQGPAEMGVDPAGTLSRERTNGTSFSKLAGLFGNAQLGPIYLGTFGLI
 SLVTGFAWFFMVGLSFWDQVDYSPALFLRELFWLALEPPAEEYGLSIPPMAEGGYFLLAS